hugohewitt123/hugohewitt123-Programming-ECM1400-Coursework-3/README.md

 # Testing:
 To run the pytest programs, navigate to the alarm_code folder and open a terminal window there.
 Once there run the command "python -m pytest".
-This will then give you a report of teh tests and if they passed or failed.
+This will then give you a report of the tests and if they passed or failed.

 # Developer Documentation:
 See "/docs/build/html/index.html" for more information about what modules and functions do.